FarronF/limerick-council-meetings/meetings/2024/09/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Meeting of the Municipal District of Cappamore-Kilmallock - 19 September 2024.md

 considerable development contribution in respect of the proposed childcare facility in Bruff since

-planning permission has been granted for 74 houses to Ballygrennan Homes Ltd”--- 4
+planning permission has been granted for 74 houses to Ballygrennan Homes Ltd”
+---
+4

 15.Question submitted by Councillor Conway